The Old-School Option: Hitting the Books

 Spend a few minutes browsing through the online catalogs (and we’d recommend starting there, as your local bookstores might not necessarily stock something as specific).
 You’ll see there’s a solid selection of AWS textbooks available.
 Some of them aim to serve as ultimate guides, and some focus on a specific AWS-related aspect (e.g., security or machine learning), but most have one thing in common: they are written by cloud specialists.
 These people use AWS on a daily basis, so they know the specific features from first-hand experience.
 Hence, there’s no need to worry about long theoretical ramblings that could waste your precious time: understanding perfectly how to learn AWS the right way, they go straight to the point.

 Your choice is not limited to just textbooks, either.
 As you prepared for your final exams at school, you might have used special exam guides – and if so, you’re likely to look for one for learning AWS, too.
-An exam guide is a book that mainly aims to help you pass the exam instead of understanding the subject in-depth.
+An exam guide is a book that mainly aims to help you pass the certification exam instead of understanding the subject in-depth.
 It’s more about ‘how to learn AWS well enough to get certified’ and less about ‘how to learn AWS to be able to use it professionally in a work environment’.
 You can even see it from their titles: an exam book is focused on a particular certification exam, and not the system as a whole, so it’s often slapped on the cover proudly (e.g., here or here).
 The authors prepare the information according to that specific exam's structure and leave out the irrelevant topics.

 The Issue With Paper